kubernetes/website/content/en/blog/_posts/2023-12-05-My-first-ever-KubeCon-KubeCon+CloudNativeCon-North-America-2023/index.md

 In case you want to check the full schedule, click [here](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/program/schedule/).
 You can change the timezone of the schedule according to your local time.

-For a beginner or someone who is attending any KubeCon can be very overwhelming, some might think of leaving the world of tech and open-source but I would suggest just holding your nerve, there is a place for everyone in the community.
-I am also a beginner in this field, speaking from that perspective, one must look carefully at the schedule and look for one's interests and talks related to the same.
-Also, keynotes are important for beginners and are mainly conducted by CNCF Ambassadors.
+For a beginner attending KubeCon can be overwhelming.
+Some might consider leaving tech and open-source.
+But hold your nerve.
+There's a place for everyone in the community.
+As a beginner, I'd suggest carefully examining the schedule for talks aligned with your interests.
+Keynotes, mainly by CNCF Ambassadors, are crucial for beginners.

 # My experiences